AndiA76/face-generation/README.md

 ## Installation

-### 1. Install git
-In order to download the project

 ### 1. Install Anaconda with Python

 In order to run the notebook download and install [Anaconda](https://docs.anaconda.com/anaconda/install/) with Python 3.6 on your machine.
 Further packages that are required to run the notebook are installed in a virtual environment using conda.